davidrigie/WeddingWebsite/content/pages/wedding.md

 [![Revolution Brewing]({filename}/images/revolution_brewing_facade.jpg)](https://revbrew.com/brewpub/overview)

-The wedding will be held on Sunday, May 27, 2018 (Monday is a holiday).
-The dress code is sorta casual... jacket/tie optional, ten gallon hat encouraged!
+The wedding will be held on Sunday, May 27, 2018 (Monday is a Memorial Day).

 ### CEREMONY AND RECEPTION